Cynosure-North/Debsoc-Website/content/resources/guide-to-british-parliamentary-format.md

 title: Guide to British Parliamentary Format
 cover_image: /uploads/slide2.jpg
 publishDate: 2023-11-09 +13
-excerpt: British Parliamentary (BP) is the most challenging and unique style.
+summary: British Parliamentary (BP) is the most challenging and unique style.
 It is the format that NZBP and Worlds use.
 ---
 Also known as BP.